steframony/ComputerVisionProject/README.md

 # Soccer Ball Detection with Faster R-CNN

-A computer vision project for detecting soccer balls in video frames using state-of-the-art deep learning techniques.
+A computer vision project for detecting soccer balls in video frames using deep learning techniques.

 ## 📋 Project Overview